 Ernie can often be found sniffing out the best dog-friendly places in our home town of Southend-on-Sea.
 Here are a few of our favourites in and around the Essex seaside town:

-Utopia Coffee Lounge, Unit 2, The Royals, High Street, Southend-on-Sea (07788 717563): This quirky coffee shop is THE place to go in Southend for a cuppa and enormous portions of homemade cake.
-The staff welcome dogs (we always go for a table upstairs) and humans will love the retro decor, too.
+Utopia Coffee Lounge, Unit 2, The Royals, High Street, Southend-on-Sea (07788 717563): In need of a cuppa and an enormous portion of homemade cake?
+Head to this quirky independent coffee shop just off Southend High Street.
+The staff welcome dogs (we always go for a table upstairs, where it’s quieter) and the retro décor is fantastic.
 Think mismatched furniture, crocheted throws and an eclectic choice of books.
-Our favourite.

 Oak Tree Bistro, 75 Leigh Road, Leigh-on-Sea (01702 471435): Open seven days a week, this lovely bistro serves up brilliant veggie and vegan food.
 Dogs are very welcome, both inside the restaurant and in the cute garden area outside.
 Be sure to book a table as the restaurant is very popular.
 The owners also run the Acorn Veggie Deli (see below).